nilutz/graph-2-text/data/README.md

-Downloaded datasets should be here
+Downloaded datasets should be here, out football data into data-football and webnlg into data-webnlg